Chime Sharp

 Reviews

-- The music selection is often considered weak and not as memorable as the original, leading to disappointment among fans.
+- The music selection is often considered weak and not as memorable as the original, with some tracks being described as annoying.

-- There are significant accessibility issues, including a lack of volume options and confusing mechanics that can frustrate players.
+- There are significant accessibility issues, including a lack of volume options and a visually overwhelming color scheme that can cause eyestrain.

 “Chime Sharp is a wonderful Tetris-like game with music that builds as you build.”